 Getting to East Lansing

-Please fly into Capital Region International Airport (LAN).
-There are regular direct flights from Detroit via DELTA airlines and from Washington DC via American Airlines.
+We highly recommend that you fly into Capital Region International Airport (LAN).
+There are regular direct flights from Detroit via Delta Airlines, from Chicago on United Airlines, and from Washington DC via American Airlines.
 The LAN airport is VERY small and easy to navigate.
 99% of the time, an MSU faculty or staff member will meet you at the airport, but in the very rare case that can’t be arranged, it is easy to take a taxi or an uber to Owen Hall on MSU campus.
 The drive from the airport takes about 20 minutes.
-Send your arrival itinerary to the coordinator, Danielle, as soon as you receive it.

 When to Arrive